 The accompanying consolidated financial statements have been prepared in accordance with U.S. GAAP and the rules and regulations of the SEC.
 The consolidated financial statements have been prepared using U.S. GAAP applicable to a going concern that contemplates the realization of assets and liquidation of liabilities in the normal course of business.
-The Company has accumulated significant losses and has negative cash flows from operations and, at September 30, 2022, had a working capital deficit and accumulated deficit of \$3.8 million and \$19.0 million, respectively.
+The Company has accumulated significant losses and has negative cash flows from operations and, at March 31, 2023, had a working capital deficit and accumulated deficit of \$4.7 million and \$19.9 million, respectively.
 In addition, the Company's cash position is critically deficient and critical payments are not being made in the ordinary course of business, all of which raises substantial doubt about the Company's ability to continue as a going concern.
-Management's plans with respect to alleviating the adverse financial conditions that caused management to express substantial doubt about the Company's ability to continue as a going concern are as follows:
+Management will monitor and take all steps possible to alleviate the adverse financial conditions that caused management to express substantial doubt about the Company's ability to continue as a going concern.